The classification controls whether you earn overtime. Two tests, several exemption categories, and a lot of common misconceptions.

 |---|---|

-| "Salaried employees don't get overtime" | Being salaried alone doesn't make you exempt - you must also meet duties tests |
+| “Salaried employees don't get overtime” | Salary alone doesn't make you exempt — duties tests apply too. |

-| "Job title determines status" | Actual job duties matter, not titles.
-A "Manager" title doesn't automatically mean exempt |
+| “Job title determines status” | Actual job duties matter, not titles.
+A “Manager” title doesn't automatically mean exempt. |

-| "Employers can choose to classify you as exempt" | Classification must be based on FLSA criteria, not employer preference |
+| “Employers can choose how to classify you” | Classification must be based on FLSA criteria, not employer preference. |

-| "Small businesses are exempt" | Most employees are covered even if the business is small |
+| “Small businesses are exempt” | Most employees are covered even when the business is small. |